emmanuelcormier/bigiq/docs/class1/module4/lab1.rst

 16. Click Accept in the lower right to accept the EULA

-17. Repeat step 14-16 for your second AFM regkey
+17. Repeat step 14-16 for your second LTM regkey

 18. Click Save button in the lower right to save your pool